How To Speed Up Windows PC | Make Windows PC Faster

 • In Windows Security, click on Virus & threat protection.

-• And then click on Quick scan.
+• Then select Quick scan.

 9. Optimize Battery (Power) For Best Performance